 Quench the steel rapidly by immersing it in a quenching medium, usually oil, water, or a polymer solution.
 The choice of quenching medium depends on the desired properties and the thickness of the strip.

-3. Tempering:After quenching, the steel will be extremely hard but brittle.
+Quenching rapidly cools the steel, causing it to transform from austenite to a harder, more brittle phase, usually martensite. - Tempering:After quenching, the steel will be extremely hard but brittle.
 To improve toughness and reduce brittleness, the steel is tempered.

 The tempering temperature is crucial and is typically in the range of 300-1100°F (150-590°C), depending on the desired properties.
 The exact temperature depends on the specific application.